BeanG-ai/Face-Recognition/FLOW_GUIDE_EN.md

 ## 1. System Overview

-The face recognition system on Jetson Orin Nano X consists of three main flows:
+The face recognition system on Jetson Orin Nano X has been consolidated into a unified application with three operating modes:
-1. **User Registration Flow**: Captures face images from multiple angles and creates embeddings
+1. **Registration Mode**: Captures face images from multiple angles and creates embeddings
-2. **Face Recognition Flow**: Detects and recognizes faces in real-time
+2. **Recognition Mode**: Detects and recognizes faces in real-time
-3. **Facial Authentication Flow**: Provides secure authentication with guide box and real-time feedback
+3. **Authentication Mode**: Provides secure authentication with guide box and real-time feedback

+All three modes are now integrated into a single unified system accessible through the `main.py` entry point, providing a consistent user experience and shared codebase.

 ## 2. User Registration Flow